tucksravin/incidental-fox-productivity/README.md

 ### mvp

-be able to remove task timing by clicking the bar method to add a task, delete a task, complete a task, postpone a task by a day, choose a new date for it scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]
+method to add a task, delete a task, complete a task, postpone a task by a day, choose a new date for it scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]